powerhousepro69/videoinfox/readme.md

-videoinfox v.2.061 &nbsp; Where Video Play Is A Clipboard Copy Away
+videoinfox v.2.062 &nbsp; Where Video Play Is A Clipboard Copy Away

 Find local Video Files fast, immediately play and get info on.
 Download Video Urls effortlessly and autoplay with Play Clipboard.

-THIS UPDATE ADDED:
+THIS UPDATE ADDED: Bug Squashed

+LAST UPDATE v2.061

 Download List added to the Yt-dlp Menu